saikpr/megadata-proposal/README.md

 # Biographical Information

 I am a 4th Year Integrated Dual Degree Student at IIT (BHU).
+I am a technical enthusiast and my belief is to use coding or any activity(as such) for greater good of society or at the very least myself.

 ## My Research work.